devpro/five-min-talks/README.md

 ## How to contribute

 This content is using [Slidev](https://sli.dev/) to generate presentation from Markdown files.
-To go further, you can look at the [GitHub project](https://github.com/slidevjs/slidev) and the [documentation](https://sli.dev/guide/why.html)).
+To go further, you can look at the [GitHub project](https://github.com/slidevjs/slidev) and the [documentation](https://sli.dev/guide/why.html).

-Additional content can be added to the Markdown pages with [Mermaid Diagramming and charting tool](https://mermaid.js.org/) and design can be updated with [UnoCSS](https://uno.antfu.me/).
+Additional content can be added to the Markdown pages with [Mermaid Diagramming and charting tool](https://mermaid.js.org/) and the design can be updated with [UnoCSS](https://uno.antfu.me/).

 To run the project locally: